mdingena/att-liquids/docs/Liquid.md

 ### `removeAllEffects()`

-Removes all effects from the liquid.
+Removes all custom effects from the liquid.

 - Returns: `<this>`